charmplusplus/charm/doc/pose/manual.rst

 special type of *adaptive* synchronization strategy which changes it’s behavior on a per object basis.
 Thus, other synchronization strategies may not be properly maintained.
-There are two significant versions of the adaptive strategy, adapt4, a simple, stable version, and adept, the development version.
+There are two significant versions of the adaptive strategy, *adapt4*, a simple, stable version, and *adept*, the development version.

 Developing a model in POSE